realityforge/planet_quake/README.md

   * Multiple QVM loader, multiple map loader in parallel with teleport switch
   * Multi-view, instant replay
   * HTML and CSS menu renderer
+  * URL state management for accessing menus and for connecting to a server, i.e. https://quake.games?connect%20address using the [History API pushstate](https://caniuse.com/?search=pushstate)
   * Language agnostic events API for writing new cgames/games/uis in other languages like Python, JavaScript, Lua
   * Software renderer for rendering far distances in a web-worker, WebGL if OffscreenCanvas is available, low resolution software GL is not available
   * Huffman decoding for proxy, Man-In-The-Middle always on twitch.tv streaming at no expense to the game server